gomods/athens/docs/content/configuration/storage.md

 1. [Minio](#minio)
 1. [DigitalOcean Spaces](#digitalocean-spaces)

-All of them can be configured using `config` file.
-You need to set proper driver in `StorageType` value or you can set it in environment variable `ATHENS_STORAGE_TYPE` on your server.
+All of them can be configured using `config.toml` file.
+You need to set a valid driver in `StorageType` value or you can set it in environment variable `ATHENS_STORAGE_TYPE` on your server.
-Also in most of drivers you need to provide additional configuration data which will be described below.
+Also for most of the drivers you need to provide additional configuration data which will be described below.

 ## Memory

-This storage don't need any specific configuration and it's also used by default in Athens project.
+This storage doesn't need any specific configuration and it's also used by default in the Athens project.
 It writes all of data into local disk into `tmp` dir.

-**This storage type should only be used for development purpose!**
+**This storage type should only be used for development purposes!**

-##### config:
+##### Configs:

     # StorageType sets the type of storage backend the proxy will use.
     # Env override: ATHENS_STORAGE_TYPE